luwenaa/luwenaa/README.md

  ᡣ𐭩 heyy! my name’s wendy 🌙🪷

-a computer science student living & studing in the uk ☁️ currently trying to beat the learning curve and master full stack development🖥️
+a computer science student living & studing in the uk ☁️ currently trying to beat the learning curve and master full stack development 🖥️

 working on building web projects💫, exploring frameworks ✨ while contributing to open source projects 🌸